-Conveniently located just inside Oro Valley’s city limits, Village Bakehouse has been specializing in artisan breads and delectable pastries—all baked fresh, in-house daily—for nearly 20 years.
+Conveniently located just inside Oro Valley's city limits, Village Bakehouse has been specializing in artisan breads and delectable pastries—all baked fresh, in-house daily—for over 20 years.

 This go-to breakfast spot offers plenty of reason to get up early in the morning, including Chocolate Croissants, Buttermilk Cinnamon Rolls, and Pumpkin Cheese Muffins.

 Not into the sweet stuff?
 Grab one of Village Bakehouse's breakfast sandwiches on a homemade croissant.